-Our first speaker, Rev. Samuel King Kabu, Montreal, Canada: He is a long friend of the UPF said, I always recall the vision of Father Moon - his invitation to the world community to build a highway that will link all the continents.
-The purpose is not just for trade, but has spiritual implications, to connect all races, faiths in a common purpose of lasting peace.
+Rev. Samuel King Kabu (Montreal, Canada) was the first participant to speak:

+I always recall the vision of Father Moon: his invitation to the world community to build a highway to link all the continents.
+The purpose is not just for trade but it has spiritual implications: to connect all races and faiths in a common purpose of lasting peace.
 When we travel and meet other peoples, it changes who we are.
 We shouldn't be isolated; we need one another.
 Our time on earth is to learn God's nature and to learn how to love one another.

-Where do we go from here?
-I used to run in relay races in track when I was young.
-We have the means to carry out Rev. Moon's vision, linking people around the world in a common purpose.
+Where do we go from here? used to run in relay races in track when I was young.
+We have the means to carry out Reverend Moon's vision, linking people around the world in a common purpose.

-Bhai Sahib Satpal Singh Kalsa - Sikh Dharma: I bow before the divinity in each of you.
-Religion plays a part in the daily life of almost 90% of the world's population.
-But religious reasons are a major cause of conflicts in the world.
+Bhai Sahib Satpal Singh Kalsa (Sikh Dharma):

+I bow before the divinity in each of you.
+Although religion plays a part in the daily life of almost 90% of the world's population, religious reasons are a major cause of conflicts in the world.
 But religious leaders can shape and influence the behavior of their followers on a peaceful path.

-According to the UN there are over 200,000 faith-based organizations in the world.
+According to the United Nations, there are over 200,000 faith-based organizations in the world.
 They can make a tremendous contribution to peace.
-The Sikh scriptures explain there is one father and we are his children, one human family.
-Sikh scriptures teach selfdiscovery, exploration of your inner self to connect with the divine by reaching your inner self.
+The Sikh scriptures explain that there is one Father and we are his children, one human family.
+Sikh scriptures teach self-discovery -- exploration of your inner self to connect with the divine.

-Our founder's approach was to identify the cause of differences, and to respect the teachings of the other diverse religions.
-Our scriptures contain wisdom and sayings of 30 saints from other faiths.
-No one is an enemy and no one is a stranger.
+Our founder's approach was to identify the cause of differences and to respect the teachings of the other diverse religions.
+Our scriptures contain the wisdom and sayings of 30 saints from other faiths.
+No one is an enemy, and no one is a stranger.

-Religious leaders need to develop a consciousness of being bridge-builders and give this to our future generations.
-We need to accept we are all human children of the same God.
+Religious leaders need to develop a consciousness of being bridge builders and give this to our future generations.
+We need to accept that we are all human children of the same God.
 We want to be a beacon of light for others.
-Sikh teachings are more recent than the major religions; it is a way of life, not a religion.
+Sikh teachings are more recent than those of the major religions; it is a way of life, not a religion.
 The role of faith leaders is crucial to building bridges across differences between people.

-Rev. Eric Manning - "Mother" Emmanuel AME: We are definitely lacking dialogue and interaction in this day and age.
+Rev. Eric Manning "Mother" Emmanuel (African Methodist Episcopal Church):

+We are definitely lacking dialogue and interaction in this day and age.
 There is still so much hatred and emphasizing differences, instead of celebrating commonalities.
-I ask people to read in Gen. 1, where we see that God created everything.
-In Gen. 2:7 God breathed into Adam and he became a living being.
-That same breath is in all of us. we are all created in the image of God.
+I ask people to read Genesis 1, where we see that God created everything.
+We see in Gen. 2:7 that God breathed into Adam and he became a living being.
+That same breath is in all of us.
+We are all created in the image of God.

-This doesn't mean we will always agree, but it means we can disagree in a way that we don't tear each other down; instead we can work to restore each other's dignity.
-Faith leaders should be able to come together and help the world re-gain its moral and ethical compass, that we are all in this together.
+This doesn't mean we that will always agree, but it means that we can disagree in a way that we don't tear each other down; instead, we can work to restore each other's dignity.
+Faith leaders should be able to come together and help the world regain its moral and ethical compass.
+We are all in this together.
 We can have different ways of doing things, but I can appreciate and embrace my fellow brothers and sisters as created in God's image.
-Getting to know our neighbor is saying, you matter; your feelings matter.
-When we reinforce that message then hopefully others will understand there is more that unites us than divides us.
-Martin Luther King, Jr., said, we may have arrived on the shore in different boats, but now we are all in the same boat.
+Getting to know our neighbor is saying, You matter; your feelings matter.
+When we reinforce that message, then hopefully others will understand that there is more that unites us than divides us.
+Martin Luther King, Jr., said, "We may have arrived on the shore in different boats, but now we are all in the same boat."